clblamires/ninesjournal/_posts/2019-02-09-strength-of-dwarves.md

 summary: "After defending the farm from Phase Spiders, the group gets a quest from a local wizard to track down the missing farmer and see where the monsters are coming from."
 levelup: false
 ---

+{:.quote}
+It is very dangerous to go alone.
+I am glad I am not anymore.
+At least, for now.

 Night drew on as we looked over the carcasses of the spiders.
 We were still uneasy, though.
 Ezio and I moved to inspect the barn and found it utterly devastated.
 Hebo, Oromis, Petra, and Luna went to the farmhouse and found it in the same condition.
 But the farmer was missing, much to Hebo's dismay.
 Ezio, being a distrustful person, began to interrogate Hebo about the farm and the farmer.
 Hebo insisted that the farmer was good and that something dreadful must have happened here while he was away.
 We found tracks in the dirt and mud that led towards the mountains, but injured as we were, we could not follow.

 Ezio and Luna watched over our group while we rested, recovering from our wounds.
 During the night, Ezio extracted venom from one of the dead spiders.
 In the morning, Hebo suggested we follow the tracks and find his friend.
 Oromis disagreed, wanting to take one of the spiders to Exatorus instead.
 We convinced Hebo to join us and return to Exatorus first.
 Exatorus, we explained, may have answers for us and that rushing off to chase some monster could be deadly for us.